pkerspe/ESP-StepperMotor-Server/README.md

 ### Firmware installation

 #### Using Arduino IDE
-USING ARDUINO IDE IS NOT SUGGESTED due to multiple issues with the dependencies and much hight manual effort.
-If you still want to try it, the folllowing steps might work, but you are basically on your own.
+USING ARDUINO IDE IS NOT SUGGESTED due to multiple issues with the dependencies and much higher manual effort to get everything running.
+If you still want to try it, the folllowing steps might work, but you are basically on your own here.
 Do yourself a favour and use a real IDE like Visual Studio Code with PlatformIO (it is free and way more comfortable and pwerfull than the Arduino IDE) :-)

 1. Download and install the [Arduino IDE](https://www.arduino.cc/en/main/software)
 2. open the library manager and search for "ESP-StepperMotor-Server", select the latest version and click on "install"
 3. if asked to install the reuquired dependencies confirm to install all dependencies as well